-The recently established Deep Mine Microbial Observatory (DeMMO) in the former Homestake Gold Mine in Lead, South Dakota, USA, is a long-term monitoring station at which the ecology of the deep continental subsurface can be explored.
-DeMMO offers convenient access to fracture fluids emanating from a variety of continental rock types spanning depths of 800-4,850 ft, making it possible to monitor fluid chemistry and microbial diversity under a variety of conditions over time.
-DeMMO is a network of six legacy boreholes that intersect fluid-filled fractures where each borehole has been adapted for periodic fluid sampling and instillation of long-term experiments with minimal disturbance to the fracture fluids.
-Long-term monitoring of fracture fluids here has revealed stable fluid chemistry since Dec2015 and indicated limited disturbance to the system associated with borehole modification (Osburn et al. 2019a submitted).
+The Deep Mine Microbial Observatory (DeMMO) in the former Homestake Gold Mine in Lead, South Dakota, USA, is a recently established long-term monitoring station at which the ecology of the deep continental subsurface can be explored.
+DeMMO offers convenient access to fracture fluids emanating from a variety of continental rock types spanning depths of 250 to 1500 m, and is monitored for fluid chemistry and microbial diversity over time (Osburn et al., 2019a, Osburn 2019b in prep).
+DeMMO includes six legacy boreholes that intersect fluid-filled fractures where each borehole has been adapted for periodic fluid sampling and instillation of long-term experiments with minimal disturbance to the fracture fluids.
+Long-term monitoring of fracture fluids here has revealed stable fluid chemistry since December 2015 and limited disturbance to the system associated with borehole modification (Osburn et al., 2019a).
 Genomic and metagenomic surveys of microbial communities captured from fracture fluids indicate the presence of distinct microbial assemblages at each DeMMO site, locally dominated by candidate phyla and unclassified taxa, that appear to be strongly influenced by fluid geochemistry (Osburn 2019b in prep, Momper et al. 2019 in prep).